 Do Ho Suh

-Do Ho Suh graduated from Seoul National University.
-He received a BFA in painting from the Rhode Island School of Design and an MFA in sculpture from Yale University.
+Do Ho Suh was born in Korea and attended Seoul National University.
+He earned a BFA in painting from the Rhode Island School of Design and an MFA in sculpture from Yale University.
+His works are in museum collections around the world, including the Museum of Modern Art; the Whitney Museum of American Art; the Solomon R. Guggenheim Museum; the Walker Art Center; the Tate Modern; Artsonje Center, Seoul; the Mori Art Museum, Tokyo; and the Leeum Samsung Museum of Art in Seoul, Korea.
 He represented Korea at the Venice Biennale in 2001.
-Suh has exhibited around the world and is represented in numerous museum collections.
-He lives and works in New York, London and Seoul.
+Suh lives and works in New York, London and Seoul.